07U/Quaternions/index.md

 </h3>
 <br>

-In this text, the theory that relates quaternions and \\(3\\)-dimensional rotations - represented as \\(3 \\times 3\\) matrices - is reviewd.
+In this text, the theory that relates quaternions and \\(3\\)-dimensional rotations - represented as \\(3 \\times 3\\) matrices - is reviewed.
 At the end of it, a branchless algorithm for extracting the quaternion parameters out of a rotation matrix is presented, accompanied by a possible implementation.
 <br><br>

 # [\\(\\text{I}\\ \\) Preamble](https://07U.github.io/Quaternions/Preamble)